fabiana001/paysim_analysis/README.md

 ### Hybrid Sampling
 Hybrid algorithms combine both undersampling and oversampling.
 In our analysis, like the SMOTE authors suggest, we apply the following hybrid approach:

 	- Random undersampling (200.000 data points)
 	- Smote oversampling
 In this way we obtain a balanced sample of size 400.000

 ## Classification Algorithms

-Since our goal is how the performances of a Machine Learning model can change, using different data sample approach we will learn the following models:
+Since our goal is to analyze how the performances of a Machine Learning model change varying the sample approach, we will consider the following cases:

 - SVM on balanced dataset
 - SVM on unbalanced dataset, forcing the model to penalize mistakes on the minority class by an amount proportional to how underrepresented it is.